ehmicky/modern-errors-serialize/README.md

 ## BaseError.serialize(value)

-This is like [`BaseError.toJSON(value)`](#baseerrortojsonerror) except, if `error` is not an error instance, it is not converted to an error plain object.
+This is like [`BaseError.toJSON(value)`](#baseerrortojsonerror) except, if `value` is not an error instance, it is not converted to an error plain object.
 However, any nested error instances is still serialized.

 ## BaseError.parse(value)

-This is like [`BaseError.fromJSON(value)`](#baseerrorfromjsonerrorobject) except, if `error` is not an error plain object, it is not converted to an error instance.
+This is like [`BaseError.fromJSON(value)`](#baseerrorfromjsonerrorobject) except, if `value` is not an error plain object, it is not converted to an error instance.
 However, any nested error plain object is still parsed.

 # Usage